medialab/minet/docs/cli.md

 Note that this methodology mainly targets news article and may fail to extract relevant content from other kind of web pages.

-positional arguments:
+Positional Arguments:
   report_or_glob_pattern        Report CSV file from `minet fetch` or glob
                                 pattern if used with --glob.
 Will understand `-` as stdin.

-optional arguments:
+Optional Arguments:
-  -g GLOB, --glob GLOB          Whether to extract text from a bunch of html
+  -g, --glob GLOB               Whether to extract text from a bunch of html
                                 files on disk matched by a glob pattern rather than sourcing them from a CSV report.
-  -I INPUT_DIR, --input-dir INPUT_DIR
-                                Directory where the HTML files are stored.
+  -I, --input-dir INPUT_DIR     Directory where the HTML files are stored.
                                 Defaults to "downloaded" if --glob is not set.
-  -p PROCESSES, --processes PROCESSES
-                                Number of processes to use.
-Defaults to roughly half of the available CPUs.
+  -p, --processes PROCESSES     Number of processes to use.
+Defaults to roughly
+                                half of the available CPUs.
-  -s SELECT, --select SELECT    Columns of input CSV file to include in the
+  -s, --select SELECT           Columns of input CSV file to include in the
                                 output (separated by `,`).
   --total TOTAL                 Total number of items to process.
 Might be
                                 necessary when you want to display a finite progress indicator for large files given as input to the command.
-  -o OUTPUT, --output OUTPUT    Path to the output file.
+  -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
   -h, --help                    show this help message and exit